 The intended long-term outcomes of the project are to:

-- directly reduce the cost of renewable energy by reducing market charges for solar farm owners / operators
+- Reduce the cost of renewable energy by reducing market charges for solar farm owners / operators,

 Fulcrum3D is an Australian company working to enable higher and more efficient penetration of renewables into the global energy system.
 The company develops, manufactures and supports world class high-tech monitoring, data science and forecasting technology for the wind and solar energy industry.